sakib236160/careerpath-pro/README.md

 ## Overview

-A career counseling platform providing personalized guidance, resume reviews, and counseling sessions.
+A career counseling platform a providing personalized guidance, resume reviews, and counseling sessions.
 Built with React, React Router, and Firebase.

 ## Features